Cerne13/paraphrasing-test-task/README.md

 &limit=20
 ```
 <br/>
-In both cases a result you'll get a JSON object with rephrases of the syntactic tree you've provided.
+In both cases a result you'll get will be a JSON object with rephrases of the syntactic tree you've provided.